Secretariat (horse): Whitney Stakes

-Secretariat next went to Saratoga, popularly nicknamed "the graveyard of champions," in preparation for the Whitney Stakes on August 4, where he would face older horses for the first time.
+Secretariat next went to Saratoga, popularly nicknamed "the graveyard of champions", in preparation for the Whitney Stakes on August 4, where he would face older horses for the first time.
 On July 27, he put in a stunning workout of 1:34 for a mile on a sloppy track, a time that would have broken Saratoga's track record.
 On race day though, he was beaten by the Allen Jerkens-trained Onion, a four-year-old gelding that had set a track record at 6 1/2 furlongs in his previous start.
 The track condition for the Whitney was labelled fast but was running slow, especially along the inside rail.
 Secretariat broke poorly and Onion led from the start, setting a slow pace running well off the rail.
 Down the backstretch, Turcotte chose to make his move along the rail rather than sweeping wide.
 Secretariat responded more sluggishly than usual and Turcotte went to the whip.
 Secretariat closed to within a head on the final turn before Onion pulled ahead in the straight to win by a length.
 A record crowd of more than 30,000 witnessed what was described as an "astonishing" upset.

 Despite Jerkens's reputation as the "Giant Killer," Secretariat's stunning loss can possibly be attributed to a viral infection, which caused a low-grade fever and diarrhea.
 "I was learning then that anything could happen in horse racing," said Chenery.
 "We knew he had a low-grade infection.
 But we decided he was strong enough to win anyway, and we were wrong."

-Secretariat lost his appetite and acted sluggish for several days.
+Secretariat lost his appetite and acted sluggishly for several days.
 Charles Hatton wrote: "He seemed distressingly ill walking off, and he missed the Travers.
 Returned to Belmont to point for the $250,000 Marlboro, the sport's pin-up horse looked bloody awful, rather like one of those sick paintings which betoken an inner theatre of the macabre.
 It required supernatural recuperative powers to recover as he did.
 He was subjected to four severe preps in two weeks.
 Astonishingly, he gained weight and blossomed with every trial."